adrienmaloba/www.diagrams.net-source/doc/faq/data-flow-confluence-jira-cloud.md

 These functions include:

 * Export to PDF
-* Import a .vsd, .vdx, .vssx or .gliffy file
+* Import a .gliffy file

 **Tip:** If you want to disable all communication except between the user's browser and the location where it is stored in your Atlassian product (advanced edition only), set ``lockdown`` to ``true``.